Superconformal algebras and holomorphic field theories: Superconformal algebras and their twists

-} In each case, the construction relies on an accidental isomorphism of Lie algebras, akin to that used in Remark~\ref{rmk: flags}, that allows one to fit the spinor representations of low-dimensional spin groups into Kac's classification of simple super-Lie algebras~\cite{Kac}, where no infinite families with odd elements in spinor representations appear.
+} In each case, the construction relies on an accidental isomorphism of Lie algebras, akin to that used in Remark~\ref{rmk: flags}, that allows one to fit the spinor representations of low-dimensional spin groups into Kac's classification of simple super Lie algebras~\cite{Kac}, where no infinite families with odd elements in spinor representations appear.

 We now specialize to four-dimensional theories, and thus to the algebras~$\lie{su}(2,2|\N)$ for $\N=1$ and~$2$, and $\lie{psu}(2,2|4)$ in the case $\N=4$.
 In our considerations, we will always complexify, and thus deal with the complex Lie algebras $\lie{sl}(4|\N)$ or $\lie{psl}(4|4)$.
 (The change for $\N=4$ comes about because $\lie{sl}(k|k)$ has a one-dimensional center and is therefore not simple; algebras with $\N>4$ exist, but are not of physical relevance, as they cannot be represented on interacting theories.)
 One can helpfully think of the generators of this algebra as arranged in the following diagram: